The Securities Litigation Review: Germany

 ii Common securities claims

 Apart from claims pursuing the mere fulfilment of contractual duties, such as a claim for due payment according to the final terms of a bond, most securities claims are based on wrongful capital markets disclosure or other abusive behaviour that results in securities holders suffering a loss.
-Except for the liability of credit rating agencies under the Credit Rating Agency Regulation (CRAR)12 (see 'Wrongful ratings', below), there is no specific written law that regulates securities claims.
+Except for the liability of credit rating agencies under the Credit Rating Agency Regulation (CRAR)14 (see 'Wrongful ratings', below), there is no specific written law that regulates securities claims.
 Accordingly, a significant amount of case law has evolved.

-The following claims are the most common ones:
+The following claims are the most common.

-Incorrect or omitted publication of inside information
+Incorrect or omitted publication of insider information

 Shareholders v.
 Volkswagen AG and Porsche Automobil Holding SE

-On 22 September 2015, VW published an ad hoc notification admitting the use of a defeat device and announcing that it will set up accruals of about €6.5 billion.
-Within days of the information breaking, the price of preferred shares in VW's dropped by 40 per cent.
-The statements from the US Environmental Protection Agency (EPA) and VW suggest that for several years VW may have deceived authorities, investors and customers as to the actual level of pollutant emissions of some of VW's most promising car models.
-Apart from multiple lawsuits in the United States and elsewhere, a significant number of which have been settled by VW, the company is confronted in German courts with claims by investors under the former Section 37b WpHG (since 3 January 2018, Section 97 WpHG) and Section 826 BGB, with the volume of claims filed at the Regional Court of Brunswick by more than 1,500 shareholders being around €9 billion in aggregate.
+On 22 September 2015, VW published an ad hoc notification admitting the use of a defeat device and announcing that it would set up accruals of approximately €6.5 billion.
+Within days of the information becoming public, the price of preferred shares in VW dropped by 40 per cent.
+The statements from the US Environmental Protection Agency (EPA) and VW suggest that for several years VW may have deceived authorities, investors and customers as to the actual level of pollutant emissions of some of its most promising car models.
+Apart from multiple lawsuits in the United States and elsewhere, a significant number of which have been settled by VW, the company is being confronted in German courts with claims by investors under the former Section 37b WpHG (since 3 January 2018, Section 97 WpHG) and Section 826 BGB, with the volume of claims filed at the Regional Court of Brunswick by more than 1,500 shareholders totalling around €9 billion in aggregate.
 In addition, Porsche Automobil Holding SE (Porsche), the majority shareholder of VW, is facing claims made by its own shareholders for reasons similar to those affecting VW.
-However, this, combined with the fact that there had been personnel integration between VW and Porsche at management level, has triggered 'model proceedings' (see Section II.i): the Regional Court of Brunswick accepted several 'establishment objectives' applied for by plaintiffs and VW, and submitted these to the Higher Regional Court of Brunswick.22 The latter appointed a model plaintiff; following further submissions by the parties a series of oral hearings has been taking place since 10 September 2018.23 Similarly model proceedings have been initiated in the cases of shareholders against Porsche, with the District Court of Stuttgart delivering an order with detailed reasoning regarding why it accepted certain establishment objectives while rejecting others.24 The Higher Regional Court of Stuttgart, however, overturned the decision of the district in March 2019 and held that the lawsuits brought forward against Porsche were ultimately based on the same facts as those against Volkswagen itself.25 They were thus to be assigned to the model proceedings at the Higher Regional Court of Brunswick.
-Only when these proceedings have been concluded with final and binding effect will it be possible to clarify further questions relating specifically to Porsche in separate proceedings.
-The decision can still be appealed before the BGH.
+However, this, combined with the fact that there had been personnel integration between VW and Porsche at the management level, has triggered 'model proceedings' (see Section II.i).
+The Regional Court of Brunswick accepted several 'establishment objectives' applied for by plaintiffs and VW, and submitted these to the Higher Regional Court of Brunswick.24 The latter appointed a model plaintiff.
+Following further submissions by the parties, a series of oral hearings has been taking place since 10 September 2018.25 Similarly, model proceedings have been initiated in the cases of shareholders against Porsche, with the Regional Court of Stuttgart delivering an order with detailed reasoning regarding why it accepted certain establishment objectives while rejecting others.26 The Higher Regional Court of Stuttgart overturned the decision of the regional court in March 2019 and held that the lawsuits brought forward against Porsche were ultimately based on the same facts as those against Volkswagen itself.27 They were then to be assigned to the model proceedings at the Higher Regional Court of Brunswick.
+However, the BGH overturned the decision from the Higher Regional Court of Stuttgart and considered further model proceedings admissible against Porsche at the Higher Regional Court of Stuttgart.28

 Article 12 MAR sets out detailed rules on market manipulation, provided that the manipulative action may influence the market price of financial instruments.
 The rules apply to all kinds of markets, including OTF and MTF.
 They extend to manipulative high-frequency trading and to the abuse of benchmarks.
 Article 15 MAR prohibits market manipulation, as well as attempts to engage in market manipulation.

 In contrast to the treatment of deceptive ad hoc disclosure, German law does not provide for civil sanctions in cases of market manipulation.
-This might change with the MAR, which strongly emphasises investor protection.29
+This might change with the MAR, which strongly emphasises investor protection.38

 Under German tort law, the general provision to claim damages is Section 823(2) BGB, which requires the breach of a 'protective provision' by the injuring party.
-In consequence, courts have had to deal with the question of whether the former Section 20a WpHG, which was repealed with the introduction of Article 12 MAR, constitutes a protective provision.
-The BGH rejected this assertion in the IKB case, holding that the national rules primarily aim at ensuring the functioning of the markets on a macro level.30
+Consequently, courts have had to deal with the question of whether the former Section 20a WpHG, which was repealed with the introduction of Article 12 MAR, constitutes a protective provision.
+The BGH rejected this assertion in the IKB case, holding that the national rules primarily aim at ensuring the functioning of the markets on a macro level.39

 As a result, former Section 20a WpHG only provided for supervisory actions and penal sanctions.
 Therefore, as was the case with incorrect disclosures of inside information until 2002, investors were restricted to claim damages against the issuer and its managers on the grounds of wilful causation of damage contra bonos mores (Sections 826, 31 BGB).
 Again, investors faced great difficulty in proving that these requirements were met.